 - 1/2 tablespoon butter

-- Blanch green beans (optional step - leave out if you want firmer green beans vs softer ones): Bring a large pot of water to a boil.
+- Blanch green beans (see notes): Bring a large pot of water to a boil.
 Add 1 teaspoon of salt and the green beans and cook for 2 minutes.
 Drain and place in a bowl with ice cold water.

-- Sauté: Heat the oil in a large skillet.
+- Sauté: Heat the oil in a large skillet over medium heat.
 Add the onion and garlic and cook until softened.
 Add the beans, season with salt and pepper and sauté until softened to your taste, about 5 minutes.

-- Season: Stir in the butter mustard and lemon juice.
+- Season: Stir in the butter mustard and lemon juice (if using).
 Check for seasoning and serve warm.